Video recall: History of video recall

 Video recall was first used in research studies over 40 years ago.
-However, the procedure has only been widely used for the past 20years due to significant advances in technology.
+However, the procedure has only been widely used for the past 20 years due to significant advances in technology.
 Twenty years ago, analog videotape players were a big advancement in technology, allowing for video recall to become more popular.
 Even though they were better than the previous technology used, they had many disadvantages.
 Analog videotape players required a large amount of equipment, significant training, large amounts of space for storage, were slow, and were prone to malfunction.

 With the movement towards digital technology, these disadvantages soon disappeared, causing video recall techniques to be much more appealing to researchers and clinicians.
 Furthermore, changes in psychological theory have led to the increased use of video recall.
 For example, family psychologists now place an increased value on individuals’ meanings and emotional perspectives, causing video recall to be an extremely useful procedure.